vigna/rust-dev-guidelines/README.md

 These guidelines extend the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/about.html).

-For CLI commands, follow the [Command-Line Interface Guidelines](https://clig.dev/).
+For CLI commands, follow the [Command-Line Interface Guidelines](https://clig.dev/), and when using Clap remember to terminate all period-ending sentences with a [zero-width space](https://en.wikipedia.org/wiki/Zero-width_space) so Clap won't strip the period.

 ## Tools